RetinaCare/retinacare-backend/README.md

 Upon successful sign-ups, you will be provided with a refresh and access token.
 The access token is used to access protected endpoints, such as prediction.
 Due to its sensitive nature, it is short-lived and only valid for **30 minutes**.
 The refresh token is used to renew this access token.
 Its longevity is much higher than the access token.
 It is valid for only **7 days**, after which the user must sign in again to renew both tokens.

+## Scripts

+A couple of handy Unix bash scripts, found in `/scripts`, are used for quickly executing common tasks.
+We provide utilities for cleaning (nuclear) and migrating the database schema, as well as others for building and running the required docker containers.

+Details of their use can be easily understood by reading their content.

 ## Dependencies